About the program

 - Completed Gaither Junior Fellows Program UW-Madison application form

-- 1-page double-spaced personal statement explaining why you would like to be a junior fellow
+- An essay (personal statement) of one page or less, double-spaced on why you would like to become a junior fellow.

-- Applicants should also arrange to have the two letters of recommendation forwarded directly to the IRIS Awards Office by the January 3 deadline.
-These recommendations can come from whoever you feel can best speak to your abilities as a potential Gaither Junior Fellow though preferably from faculty or academic research supervisors who know you, your writing ability, and your academic preparedness for the specific project/region/topic well, and who can speak with knowledge and enthusiasm about why this opportunity is an excellent fit for you.
+- Applicants should also arrange to have two letters of recommendation forwarded directly to the IRIS Awards Office by the January 6 deadline.
+These recommendations can come from whoever you feel can best speak to your abilities as a potential Gaither Junior Fellow.
+Ideally, the letters will come from faculty or academic research supervisors who know you, your writing ability, and your academic preparedness for the specific project/region/topic well, and who can speak with knowledge and enthusiasm about why this opportunity is an excellent fit for you.
 Writers should email their signed letters on institutional letterhead directly to awards@iris.wisc.edu by the deadline above.

 Those considering applying for the Gaither Junior Fellows Program are encouraged to reach out to awards@iris.wisc.edu to register your interest so that we can support you in the application process.